basapradeep/Hello-GitHub/README.md

 # Hello-GitHub
 learning how to create new repositiory
-Hello friends, I am Pradeep from India.
+Hello friends, I am Pradeep Basa from India.